Grindelwald is situated amidst the Bernese Alps. It's a hikers' paradise at the base of the mighty Eiger North face and the Wetterhorn.

 Grindelwald is situated at the end of the valley of the river Schwarze Lütschine, at the base of the famous Eiger and the impressive Wetterhorn.
 It's an excellent location for all sorts of outdoor activities.

 Pros and cons of Grindelwald

 Grindelwald is a tourist center.
 Some would say the town isn't as authentic as it used to be.
-While that is certainly true, Grindelwald has become a tourist center for a good reason: it's a stunning location that is not only beautiful, but convenient as well: cable cars and trains take you right into the high mountains surrounding the town, and you can start hiking or biking right from your hotel or chalet.
+That's true, but Grindelwald has become a tourist center for a good reason: it's a stunning location that is not only beautiful, but convenient as well.
+Cable cars and trains take you right into the high mountains surrounding the town, and you can start hiking or biking right from your hotel or chalet.
 There are lots of winter sports facilities too.

 Grindelwald can be busy at times, but we feel that should not scare you off.
-Grindelwald is a very nice alternative for anyone who does not want to stay in a busy city such as Interlaken, but still wants some shops, restaurants and (outdoor) sports facilities around.
-Smaller villages generally have (very) limited facilities.
+Grindelwald is a very nice alternative for anyone who does not want to stay in a busy town such as Interlaken, but still wants some shops, restaurants and sports facilities around.
+Smaller villages generally have limited facilities.

 What not to miss during your stay